Webcams and Video Phones

 - Parodied in Airplane II: The Sequel, where Moonbase Commander William Shatner talks to a junior officer through a viewscreen on a wall, looking straight at the camera.
 Then opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.

-- In a recent episode of The Big Bang Theory, Sheldon and Leonard are having a webcam conversation with Amy Farrah Fowler, during which her webcam self utilizes most of the points raised in the body of this page.
+- In an episode of The Big Bang Theory, Sheldon and Leonard are having a webcam conversation with Amy Farrah Fowler, during which her webcam self utilizes most of the points raised in the body of this page.

-- More recent episodes have avoided the faux-3D aspect by simply filming the computer screen straight on.
+- More episodes afterwards have avoided the faux-3D aspect by simply filming the computer screen straight on.

 - Higher resolution images are common in television advertisements with a "screen images simulated" tag.